-

 Low sexual desire can take a toll on your quality of life.
 It's normal to feel frustrated if you're experiencing low libido, but lifestyle changes can help you find healthy ways to cope:

-• Talk to your partner about your sexual desires.
+Talk to your partner about your sexual desires, consider sex therapy or general couples therapy to strengthen the relationship.

 Hypoactive Sexual Desire Disorder (HSDD) treatment FAQs